DimitrisMazarakis/lab_assignment/Design_pattern/README.md

 ### Benefits
 + There is less complecity than before because there are less if-else statements.
 + There is less complecity in writer classes and better cohesion because each class does a specific thing now.
 + If we want to extend by adding more read types then it will be easier to implement the change and we will no need to change something in the facade class but only a small change to the SourceCodeAnalyzerFactory and add a new analyzer class.

+# Null Object Patttern
+## Creation of NullWriter, NullAnalyzer and ReadNullFile
+### Role
++ They throws nullPointerEcpeptions when theri methods are called.
+### Benefits
++ The Facade and the factories fo not have the responsibility to handle null pointer exceptions.
++ It simplifies the code of the factories because they do not need to handle null cases.

 ## Contributing
 You are more than welcome to contribute in this project.
 Just have in mind that the repository aims at providing an overview of unit testing functionality and Continuous Integration plug-ins related to testing.